-It’s often though that the life of a sportsperson is idyllic.
+It’s often thought that the life of a sportsperson is idyllic.
 Tennis players travel around the world almost constantly, playing tournaments in various pockets of the globe.

 On the face of it, this seems like a fantastic existence.
 Not only do you get to see the world, but you’re getting paid good money to do so.

-Of course, as with everything, things are not as clear as they seem.
+Of course, as with everything, things are not as straightforward as they seem.

 While this is one of the perks of the job, it’s also one of the downsides.
 It’s a tough existence.
 You’re constantly on the move, you don’t spend too long in one place.